NATO prepares for war with Russia and sees Chinese threat – 06/29/2022 – World

 In exchange for such a commitment, Biden saw his main strategic concern addressed by the new Concept: China.
 The document is careful not to call the Asian giant an adversary, but even then it also says that it would like to have dialogue with Moscow.
 He says, however, that it is necessary to be ready to face the “coercive tactics and efforts to divide the alliance” by Beijing.

-Even more relevant is the symbolic presence of representatives from Australia, New Zealand, Japan and South Korea as guests at the summit, which ends this Thursday (30) in Madrid.
+Even more relevant is the symbolic presence of representatives from Australia, New Zealand, Japan and South Korea as guests at the summit, which ends this Thursday (30).
 Beijing has responded directly to what it sees as an intrusion into its strategic backyard.

 “The post-Cold War expansions not only failed to make Europe safer, but also sowed the seeds of conflict. [na Ucrânia].
 We cannot allow this kind of turmoil and conflict that is affecting parts of the world to take place in Asia-Pacific,” Chinese UN Representative Zhang Jun said Tuesday night.